 HAMILTON, N.J.-From his vision for Mercer County to how he reduced the 2015 county budget, Mercer County Executive Brian M. Hughes fielded scores of questions by high school seniors during a guest lecture appearance at the Government and Law Related Experiences, or GALRE, class at Hamilton's Steinert High School Oct.
 7.

 TRENTON, N.J. -- Mercer County Executive Brian M. Hughes today welcomed the announced sale of Landmark Aviation to Signature Flight Support.
 Landmark Aviation is currently the only fixed-base operator (FBO) located at Trenton-Mercer Airport (TTN).
 The transaction is subject to regulatory and shareholder approvals, and is expected to close in early 2016.

 TRENTON, N.J.-Mercer County Executive Brian M. Hughes announced the successful completion of the Mercer County Library System 2015 Summer Reading Program, a wonderful opportunity that brings families together over a shared love of books.
 This summer, 4,362 children and teens participated in the seven-week program, reading more than 66,600 books.

 TRENTON, N.J.-Mercer County Executive Brian M. Hughes is reminding residents that assistance is available for energy costs for those who qualify.
-The County's Low Income Home Energy Assistance Program (LIHEAP) allows individuals meeting various income qualifications to apply for bill payment assistance, energy crisis assistance and energy-related home repairs.
+The County's Low Income Home Energy Assistance Program (LIHEAP), offered in coordination with the New Jersey Department of Community Affairs, allows individuals meeting various income qualifications to apply for bill payment assistance, energy crisis assistance and energy-related home repairs.